lrfinotti/cybr201_book/03-Number_Theory.md

     for div in xsrange(2, n):  # stops at n-1
         if n % div == 0:  # found divisor
             return False
+    # if we get here, no divisor was found and the number is prime!
     return True
 ```